guitaro/erb-templating-maven-plugin/README.md

 # erb-templating-maven-plugin
 Maven plugin which parse ERB file templates with YAML variables contexts.

-## Presentation
-Recognized Tags¶ ↑
-ERB recognizes certain tags in the provided template and converts them based on the rules below:

 ## Syntax
 Let's take for example this context :
 ``` yaml